Sheikh Hasina: Bangladesh democracy icon-turned-iron lady

 Hasina joined forces with Khaleda Zia's Bangladesh Nationalist Party (BNP) to help oust military dictator Hussain Muhammad Ershad in 1990.

-But the pair soon fell out and their rivalry has dominated Bangladeshi politics ever since.
+But they soon fell out and their rivalry has dominated Bangladeshi politics since.

 Hasina first served a term as prime minister in 1996 but lost to Zia five years later.
 The pair were then imprisoned on corruption charges in 2007 after a coup by a military-backed government.

 The charges were dropped and they were free to contest an election the following year.
-Hasina won in a landslide and remains in power to this day.
+Hasina won in a landslide and has been in power ever since.

 The 78-year-old Zia meanwhile is in ailing health and confined to hospital after graft charges saw her sentenced to a 17-year prison term in 2018, with top leaders from her party also behind bars.